 Charges: Depending on the operator and the route, the charges can vary a lot.
 Starting cost is INR 8,000 per person, and can also go up to INR 15,000.

-River rafting in Teesta river is one of the many adventurous things to do in Gangtok.
-The fact that the rapids of Rangit and the Teesta rivers are graded in the international level at I to IV, makes the rafting one of the finest rafting stretches in the world.
+River rafting in Teesta river is one of the many adventurous things to do in Gangtok, Sikkim.
+The fact that the rapids of Rangit and the Teesta rivers are graded at the international level at I to IV, makes the rafting one of the finest rafting stretches in the world.
 The turbulent water of Rangit with its multidimensional rapids provide the rafters enough challenge and adventure.
-The river courses through gorges and valleys that offer picturesque spectacles and make rafting truly a memorable experience.
+The river courses through gorges and valleys that offer picturesque spectacles and make rafting a truly memorable experience.

 - Makha-Rongpo (Shortest Route)